The journey from baptism to confirmation calls us to:

 Empower our youth to live a life faithful to Jesus Christ through their choice and actions in a world much larger than their own. ~Christian Education Mission Statement

-Church School for Children & Youth continues virtually through the Pandemic
+Church School for Children & Youth has returned,

-Email Associate Pastor Teresa Larson (email@example.com), for online links and details
+Email Associate Pastor Teresa Larson (email@example.com), for more information

 Immanuel Church School